nikhil-mallik/uiKitDemo/README.md

    - **Increment and Decrement:** Users can increment or decrement a counter value using buttons.
    - **Data Binding:** The counter value is dynamically updated in the UI using KVO.Navigation

+8. **Local Notifications**
+   - **Scheduled Notifications:** Users can schedule local notifications to be triggered at a specified time.
+   - **Expiry Notifications:** The app will push local notifications one day before an item expires and on the day of expiry.

+9. **CRUD with Core Data**
+   - **Food Demo CRUD:** Users can perform CRUD operations (Create, Read, Update, Delete) on food items, with core data integration.
+This includes notifications for item expiry.

+10. **Map Integration**

+   - **Google Maps and Apple Maps:** Users can view and interact with locations on both Google Maps and Apple Maps.

+11. **Biometric Authentication**
+   - **Face ID/Touch ID:** Provides an additional layer of security through biometric authentication.

 ## Technical Details

 - **Architecture**: Model-View-ViewModel (MVVM)